-For anyone who hasn’t heard me speak about this, I use the term ‘birthillogic’ to refer to a birth-related claim or recommendation which, when analysed, lacks logic, sense or clear, sound reasoning.
-I have discovered quite a few of these over the years, and have read about many more through the work of other people, so I have taken the precaution of labelling this as number 1, because I am almost certain that I will find myself wanting to share more in the future.
+For anyone who hasn’t heard the term ‘birthillogic’ before, I created this word to refer to a birth-related claim or recommendation which, when analysed, lacks logic, sense or clear, sound reasoning.
+I have discovered quite a few of these over the years, and have read about many more through the work of other people, so they are numbered on my website for anyone who would like to find them more easily.

-I actually have two examples on the same topic to offer today.
-I have recently had my nose in the literature and research on the routine offering of induction of labour for advanced maternal age, and it is, if I may be so rude, a morass of unhelpfulness.
+I actually have two examples of ‘birthillogics’ to offer on this topic.
+I have long been interested in the literature and research on the routine offer of induction of labour for advanced maternal age.
+It’s something I wrote about in Inducing labour: making informed decisions.
+This literature is, if I may be so rude, a morass of unhelpfulness.
 Not, I hasten to add, that I am seeking to apportion blame for this, and it isn’t the real reason for my post, but it might help to put the birthillogics into context if I briefly explain what I see as the problem.

 The scientific opinion paper that the RCOG (2013) published on this topic acknowledged this, and cited two papers that controlled for these factors.
 Fretts et al (1995) used data gathered in Canada from 1961 to 1993, while Pasupathy et al (2011) analysed data gathered from the experiences of Scottish women who gave birth between 1985 and 2004.
 Unfortunately, as Rosemary Mander (2013) recently pointed out, both of these studies included women who gave birth so long ago that it is questionable whether their experiences can be compared to those of women giving birth today.

 It was also Rosemary who, while she was analysing this RCOG paper (2013), spotted the first birthillogic that I would like to share on this topic: